gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/01-Ordered-Collections-Of-Data.md

 ## Binary Search v Binary Search Trees

 Note that _binary search_ is different than a _binary search tree_.
 Binary search is an algorithm that can be used to find an element in a sorted array.
-A binary search tree is a specific type of tree data structure with special properties maintained for each of its subtrees.
+A binary search tree is a type of tree structure which maintains special properties.

 ### !end-callout

 **Deletion** - O(n)

-Similarly to remove an element from an ordered array, we must first find the index of the element to delete and then shift each subsequent element over to the left.
+Similar to insertion, removing an element from an ordered array requires first finding the index of the element to delete and then shifting each subsequent element over to the left.

 ![Deleting an element from an array](images/deleting-array-element.png)